bmann/bmcgarden/_notes/marfa-theme.md

 No pagination on Photos page.
 Remove and replace with a new / different photos layout.

+Error on bio page (linked to avatar).
+Need to include new partial.

+Custom 404 page, need to add `not_found.html`

 ## Done

 The "Call to Action" (CTA) on single posts in the upper right hand corner points to Mb -- point it at bmannconsulting for now.